NikkelM/Hades-II-HadesBiomes/docs/knowledge.md

 ```

 In the end, for each map, there should be a `.map_text` and a `.thing_bin` file in the `Hades II/Content/Maps` and `Hades II/Content/Maps/bin` directories, respectively.

+## Map packages

+In Hades, `.pkg` files are in `Content/Win/Packages`, and in Hades II they are in `Content/Packages/<resolution>`.
+As some biome names are re-used (such as Tartarus), we append `ModsNikkelMHadesBiomes` to the biome name in `MapGroups.sjson` and the `.pkg` files.
+The resulting `.pkg` files must be copied from Hades to Hades II, so that all relevant effects and obstacles can exist.

 ## Known issues